MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-azure-monitor.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. If you have access to multiple tenants, select the **Settings** icon in the top menu to switch to your Microsoft Entra ID tenant from the **Directories + subscriptions** menu.
 1. [Create a resource group](../azure-resource-manager/management/manage-resource-groups-portal.md#create-resource-groups) or choose an existing one.
-This example uses a resource group named *ExtIDMonitoring*.
+This example uses a resource group named _ExtIDMonitor_.

 ### Create a Log Analytics workspace